USDA Foods Distribution

 Schools that store USDA Foods at a non-SFA owned facility must complete an annual review.
 Schools will be asked to report the date of review to the state agency.

 When you receive one of your six yearly State USDA Food orders please make sure to check in your order and verify you have received everything you should have.
 Have the driver make adjustments on the warehouse release and sign.
 You should keep a copy.
 If you receive too little or too many USDA Foods or some are damaged please fill out the following form.
 The form can be emailed, faxed, or mailed.
 Address is available on the form.

 USDA Foods Recipes

-If your school has a standardized recipe using USDA Foods, please mail to Jill Stuecker, so that we can share it with other districts in Iowa.
+If your school has a standardized recipe using USDA Foods, please share it with us!

 The Bureau is especially interested in helping schools share recipes that utilize whole grains, legumes or help meet nutrient goals for the School Meals Initiative and compliance with the Dietary Guidelines for Americans.

 USDA Foods Recipes by Chef Deanna Olson - Chef Deanna Olson worked with the USDA Foods Advisory Council to develop and standardize ten new recipes for schools utilizing USDA Foods, as part of a Team Nutrition grant.